Sharaal/ai-ragcrawler-prototype/README.md

 1. [Single Newspage](./workflows/1-single-newspage/): The workflow only allow to define an URL to a single newspage and process it
 2. [Overview Page](./workflows/2-overview-page/): The workflow allow to define an URL to an overview page to extract and process all linked newspages
-2. [Search](./workflows/3-search/): The workflow to search for the 3 nearest news via searchText
+3. [Search](./workflows/3-search/): The workflow to search for the 3 nearest news via searchText
+4. [Chunking](./workflows/4-chunking/): Chunking each news into paragraphs and vectorise them

 ## Installation